PlexTrac-Labs/parser-prism-report-xlsx/README.md

 Once the file is downloaded from Prism this script can parse it into the data structure that Plextrac can handle importing.
 This script will only convert Prism's XLSX file into a PTRAC file that Plextrac can import.

 This script can be used with 2 purposes in mind.
 Moving a single report, or migrating all report data from Prism to Plextrac.
 The script supports the input of a single XLSX file or a folder path to a directory containing multiple XLSX files from Prism.
-If you only need to move a single report, the generated PTRAC can be imported directly into the client you want to move the report to in th ePlextrac platform.
+If you only need to move a single report, the generated PTRAC can be imported directly into the client you want to move the report to in the Plextrac platform.
 If you are doing a bulk migration of data you can use our [instance-data-backup-migration](https://github.com/PlexTrac-Labs/instance-data-backup-migration) script to bulk import all the generated PTRACs into Plextrac at once.
 In the instance-data-backup-migration script you will use the Reports workflow and bulk select all the PTRACs to import.

-This script will only create new data and won't try to merge the data it parses from the XLSX file into existing reports in Plextrac.
-It will only look for existing clients in Plextrac with the same name as the Company Name parsed from Prism.
-If a report is found to have the same Company Name as an existing client in PLextrac the report will get imported under that client.
-Otherwise a new client will be create and the report imported under this new client.

 # Requirements
 - [Python 3+](https://www.python.org/downloads/)